Becoming a life sciences lawyer – the view from Goodwin

 CA: Where does the life sciences sector intercede with politics?

 EM: We work with clients in a heavily regulated industry, and government authorities are frequently developing and implementing legislation and policies that can impact our clients’ current activities and future plans.
-In particular, our clients are closely attuned to how FDA balances objectives of promoting innovation while ensuring that products that are approved have sufficient clinical data to support approval.
-Our team stays up-to-date on legislation and FDA guidance that may be relevant to our clients—being knowledgeable about evolving policy is key to being an effective regulatory advisor.
+In particular, our clients are closely attuned to how FDA balances its objectives of promoting innovation while ensuring that products that are approved have sufficient clinical data to support approval.
+FDA’s guidance documents provide critical insight into how the agency interprets various statutes and regulations that affect the approval and marketing of medical products, and our team works hard to stay up-to-date on any legislation or guidance that may be relevant to our clients—being knowledgeable about evolving policy is key to being an effective regulatory advisor.

 CA: Are there any political developments that have affected the sector recently?
 Are there any on the horizon?